isc-projects/bind9/doc/arm/reference.rst

 the 1.2.3.13 element is completely useless because the algorithm will match any lookup for 1.2.3.13 to the 1.2.3/24 element.
 Using ``!
-1.2.3.13; 1.2.3/24`` fixes that problem by having 1.2.3.13 blocked by the negation, but all other 1.2.3.\* hosts fall through.
+1.2.3.13; 1.2.3/24`` fixes that problem by having 1.2.3.13 blocked by the negation, but all other 1.2.3.\* hosts pass through.

 .. _comment_syntax: